Updated: Aug 19

 Recommendation: Access to the name, photograph and general address of a convicted sexual offender should be available to:

-- Upon request and with justification, to organizations and individuals who can demonstrate a need to know.
+Upon request and with justification, to organisations and individuals who can demonstrate a need to know.
 A need to know would be shown, for example, by anyone who is considering employing someone who will work with children or in a vicinity of children.

 6. Consultation and amendments to the legislation: Referral of the bill to a select parliamentary committee for a fixed period is recommended.
 Such a referral will enable the engagement of a range of stakeholders, including survivors of sexual violence and their families, to consider the possible impacts and consequences of the legislative proposals.
 Specific outreach on the proposed amendments should be undertaken with experts in criminology and restorative justice, mental health and social work, sexuality and gender; those who provide services to victims and perpetrators; and teachers, guidance officers and others who work in the care and protection of children.